rngKomorebi/daplis/README.md

-The "params" folder holds masks (used to mask some of the noisiest pixels) and calibration data (compensating for TDC nonlinearities and offset) for LinoSPAD2 daughterboards "A5" and "NL11".
+The "params" folder holds masks (used to mask some of the noisiest pixels) and calibration data (compensating for TDC nonlinearities and offset) for LinoSPAD2 daughterboards.

 The "archive" folder is a collection of scripts for debugging, tests, older versions of functions, etc.

+The "examples" folder contains a few jupyter notebooks with examples on how to use the main functions, showcasing how to work with the most important function parameters.

-Full documentation, including examples and full documentation of modules and functions, can be found [here](https://rngkomorebi.github.io/LinoSPAD2/).
+Full documentation, including examples and full documentation of modules and functions, can be found [here](https://rngkomorebi.github.io/daplis/).

 Some functions (mainly the plotting ones) save plots as pictures in the .png format, creating a folder for the output in the same folder that